KittyGiraudel/site/_posts/2015-05-18-writing-in-sublime-text.md

   <figcaption>Lines 31 to 37 are being highlighted as SCSS</figcaption>
 </figure>

 Last but not least tool for Markdown: [Markdown Preview](https://github.com/revolunet/sublimetext-markdown-preview).
 This plugin is actually quite huge, but there is one thing I use it for: previewing the current file in the browser using the GitHub API (or Python-Markdown when running offline).
-I don't use it that often, but sometimes it is better to actual render the file in a browser to see what it looks like (especially when it involves images).
+I don’t use it that often, but sometimes it is better to actual render the file in a browser to see what it looks like (especially when it involves images).

 <figure class="figure">
   <img src="/assets/images/writing-in-sublime-text/preview-in-browser.png" alt="" />